Now that the Covid-19 restrictions are being lifted, I am now able to offer Training and Consultancy again: with a bit of care.

-Getting back to Garden School, as Botany is such an underfunded subject at present, I would also want to run a lot of courses on plant and tree identification, the use of dichotomous keys, macro photography and other items.
+Botany is an underfunded subject at present, so I also run courses on plant and tree identification, and the use of dichotomous keys.

-It's very important to get young people interested in plants, so I would hope to extend a welcome to local schools and colleges, as well as to individuals.
+It's very important to get young people interested in plants, so I would also hope to extend a welcome to local schools and colleges..